YoungjaeKimDeveloper/FitnessFirstProject/task.md

 <!-- 2.
 Show the workout list like a card  -->

 3. After that show the modal
+   3-1 Modal Lay out as coach layout
+   3-2 Trainer each component
 4. Add to Workout list
 5. Call the Weather API
 6. Food API and Pick the chicken breast show the graph.
 7. add button and Modal